 A business process permits you to model business goals by explaining the phases that needs to be implemented to accomplish those goals.
 This process significantly advances the perceptibility and quickness of business logic.
-It emphases on executable business processes that comprise sufficient detail so they can essentially be implemented on a BPM engine.
-These procedures bridge the gap among business users and developers as they are at higher-level and practice domain-specific models that are assumed by business users but can also be implemented directly.
+It emphases on executable business processes that comprise sufficient details so as to be implemented on a BPM engine.
+These procedures bridge the gap between business users and developers, as the latter are at a higher level and practice domain-specific models that are assumed by business users.

 Here’s a video from Intellipaat on this topic:

-The fundamental of jBPM is a light-weight, advanced workflow engine that is written in Java language that permits the execution of business procedures using the latest BPMN 2.0 specification.
-You can able to learn BPM in any Java friendly environment, and can be embedded with the application or implemented as a service.
+The basis of jBPM is a light-weight, advanced workflow engine that is written in Java language which permits the execution of business procedures using the latest BPMN 2.0 specification.
+You can use BPM in any Java-friendly environment and can embed it with your application or implement it as a service.

-To support business processes in jBPM a lot of features and tools are offered during their complete life cycle:
+To support business processes in jBPM, a lot of features and tools are offered during their complete life cycle such as:

-- Web-based form modeler and data modeler which is used to support the formation of data prototypes and practice and task methods.
+- Web-based form modeler and data modeler which are used to support the formation of data prototypes and practice and task methods

 - All are joined in a single web-based work surface, which supports the entire BPM life cycle:

-- Reporting – Reporting is used to keep track of the implementation using Business Activity Observing abilities.
+- Reporting: Reporting is used to keep track of the implementation using Business Activity Observation abilities.

-- Eclipse-based tools for developer which is used to support the testing, modeling and debugging of processes.
+- Eclipse-based tools which are used to support the testing, modeling, and debugging of processes

-- Use Remote API to process engine as a service.
+- Remote API to process engine as a service

-BPM generate a bridge among developers, business analysts and end users by proposing process management tools and features in such a way that satisfy the requirement of both business users and developers.
-Domain precise nodes can be persevered into the palette, helping the processes easily understandable by business users.
+BPM generates a bridge among developers, business analysts, and end users by proposing process management tools and features in such a way that they satisfy the requirement of both business users and developers.
+Domain-specific nodes can be persevered into the palette, making the processes easily understandable for business users.

-jBPM supports adaptive and dynamic methods that needs flexibility to picturize difficult, real-life conditions that cannot simply be defined using a stiff procedure.
-This will help to control which parts of the process should be executed.
+jBPM supports adaptive and dynamic methods that need flexibility to picturize difficult, real-life conditions that cannot simply be defined using a stiff procedure.
+This will help control the parts of the process which need to be executed.

 jBPM is more than an isolated process engine.
-Many Complex business logic can be modeled as a arrangement of business processes with business rules and complex event processing. jBPM can be joined with the Drools project to develop one unified environment that combine these patterns where you model your business requirement as a grouping of processes, actions and guidelines.
+Many complex business logic can be modeled as an arrangement of business processes with business rules and complex event processing. jBPM can be joined with the Drools project to develop one unified environment that combines these patterns where you can model your business requirement as a grouping of processes, actions, and guidelines.